What Causes a Sinus Infection?

 If any structural or anatomical dispute makes the sinuses narrower, the mucus will have a hard time releasing into the nose.
 Sometimes few people have an extra sinus.
 It also narrows down the transition space leading to a sinus infection.

 How to Relieve Severe Sinus Pressure and Pain Natural at home?

 One of the best ways to relieve the pressure of sinus infection at home.
 The doctors also suggest this technique.
-Besides, it’s not only one of the most popular ways, but it’s also one the easiest.
+Besides, it’s not only one of the most popular ways, but it’s also one of the easiest.
 You need saltwater and a syringe or a neti pot.
-With that, apply that saltwater into both nostrils one by one.
+With that, apply that saltwater to both nostrils one by one.
 If you use this method 2-3 times a day, the saltwater will release the mucus blocked in the sinuses.

 The mucus tends to get dry and thick.
 As the runny nose makes you lose lots of water.
 The more it will get thick, the harder it will be to get it out.
 That’s why you need to keep hydrating yourself.
-Consume water or juice at a regular interval so that you don’t get dehydrated.
+Consume water or juice at regular intervals so that you don’t get dehydrated.

 The water vapor helps to keep the mucus light.
 Take a pan full of warm water and inhale the steam through the nose.
 Cover the head with a towel.
-You can also damp a towel with warm water and put it on the face.
+You can also dampen a towel with warm water and put it on the face.
 It will relieve the pain and reduce the pressure.

 Giving the body enough rest will allow it to have enough energy to fight against the infection.
 While sleeping, keep your head elevated.
 It will help you breathe better.
 You can also sleep sidewise.